This feature is only available on the Royal Jelly plan

 - Condition: Forwarding address is

-sales@yourteam.sendtojelly.com - Actions: Move to “Sales” mailbox
+sales@yourteam.sendtojelly.com - Actions: Add to “Sales” mailbox, Also remove from default mailbox

 You can combine the mailbox action with other rule actions โ like adding a label, assigning to a person, or archiving โ all in the same rule.